lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 1.0.1n and 1.0.2b were both released on 11 Jun 2015.
 The fixes, 1.0.1p
 and 1.0.2d, were released today, on 9 Jul 2015.

-The "good news" is that that isn't too long ago.
+The "good news" is that the bad releases are recent.
 Most people who have an affected version will be updating regularly, so the number of people affected is fairly small.